tatermysalad/ca-js-api/README.md

 - **Description**: Retrieve information about a specific blog post using its post ID.
 - **Authentication**: None required.

-### Authorization
+### authorisation

-- The API utilizes JSON Web Tokens (JWT) for authentication and authorization.
+- The API utilizes JSON Web Tokens (JWT) for authentication and authorisation.
 - User roles, such as "admin," "regular," and "banned," determine access to certain endpoints.
 - Make sure to include the JWT in the headers for protected routes.